TheLazyCoder2209/DoubleEncrypt512/README.md

 * **Testers:** If you have weird NFC tags (hotel keys, old bus cards, etc.) and want to test compatibility, testers are **very welcome!**

 ## ⚖️ Licensing
 This project is **GPL Licensed**.
-You are free to use, modify, and share the code (once released), provided you give credit to the original author.
+You are free to use, modify, and share the code, provided you give credit to the original author (TheLazyCoder)

 ---